-Some problems affect vital functions of the body and mind making patients self-conscious and unable to physically function fully well.
+Some problems affect vital functions of the body and mind making patients self-conscious and unable to fully function physically.
 Plastic surgery plays an important role in fixing these problems that tend to hold back patients socially, physically or psychologically.
-Some of the common congenital plastic surgery situations include facial deformities such as cleft palate or cleft lip or crooked nose (serious enough to affect breathing).
+Some of the common congenital plastic surgery situations include facial deformities such as a cleft palate, cleft lip, or crooked nose (serious enough to affect breathing).
 Even procedures like breast reconstruction and ear reconstruction are termed plastic surgery since they enable patients to improve their social and psychological health besides improving the specific bodily function.

 On the other hand, cosmetic surgery is a procedure that is done to improve the patient’s appearance.
-This could be done on the face or parts of the body with a view to enhancing or improving the appearance of the person.
+This could be done on the face or parts of the body with a goal of enhancing or improving the appearance of the person.

-Cosmetic surgery procedures are of many types but these are done to improve the appearance and includes facelift, rhinoplasty, chin implants, brow lifts, fillers and Botox.
-A common example of cosmetic surgery is breast enhancement where women choose to get breast implants or a lift.
+There are many types of cosmetic surgery procedures which are done to improve the appearance, including: facelifts, rhinoplasty, chin implants, brow lifts, fillers and Botox.
+A common example of cosmetic surgery is breast enhancement, where women choose to get breast implants or a lift.
 Such procedures improve the bearing of the person and the look of the breasts.
 There are also procedures aimed at body contouring such as liposuction and abdominoplasty (tummy tuck) that improve the look of the body.

-Cosmetic surgery specialization requires the doctor to gain board certification in their specialty, and complete a post-residency training in cosmetic surgery, through a cosmetic surgery fellowship program, workshops, seminars or lectures.
-Experienced cosmetic surgeons certified by the American-Board of Cosmetic-Surgery (ABCS), based on the strict set of criteria established by them to ensure experience and expertise in cosmetic surgery.
+A cosmetic surgery specialization requires the doctor to gain board certification in their specialty, and complete a post-residency training in cosmetic surgery, through a cosmetic surgery fellowship program, with additional workshops, seminars, or lectures.
+Experienced cosmetic surgeons must be certified by the American Board of Cosmetic Surgery (ABCS), obtaining their certification based on the strict set of criteria established by them to ensure experience and expertise in cosmetic surgery.

-On the other hand plastic surgeons finish medical school and complete a residency and/or fellowship in plastic surgery with additional certification by the American Board of Plastic Surgery.
+On the other hand, plastic surgeons finish medical school and complete a residency and/or fellowship in plastic surgery with additional certification by the American Board of Plastic Surgery.
 A plastic surgeon may also choose to undergo additional training in cosmetic surgery or gain experience in cosmetic surgery through a fellowship training program, workshops, seminars or lectures.
-Certification by the American- Board of Cosmetic-Surgery is also possible if the doctor fulfils the necessary requirements.
+Certification by the American Board of Cosmetic Surgery is also possible if the doctor fulfills the necessary requirements.

-Another factor of difference between plastic surgery and cosmetic surgery is that the insurance plan does not cover cosmetic surgeries and only in specific cases does it cover a part of surgery where it improves function.
+Another factor of difference between plastic surgery and cosmetic surgery is that the insurance plan does not cover cosmetic surgeries, and only in specific cases does it cover a part of surgery if it improves function.